heawon-yoon/anim-gaussian/README.md

 python render_around.py -o <<path to the output directory>>
 ```

-This command will generate 360 degree rotation video and animation video
+This command will generate 360 degree rotation video and animation video in output folder